ndidplatform/ndidplatform.github.io/technical-overview.md

 min_idp: 1

 # Transaction timeout.
-# @todo #2 In SwaggerHub this is called `request_timeout` and has unit of milliseconds.
+# request_timeout is the request transaction timeout
-#  But the word ‘request’ may refer to HTTP request and also authentication request.
+request_timeout: 259200 # seconds = 3 days

-#  Should we name it `transaction_timeout` instead?
+# timeout: http session timeout
-#  Resolve the discrepancy between SwaggerHub and this doc.
+# this should not be in the API request body, should be in the API request query.  (e.g. path?timeout=120000)
-timeout: 259200 # seconds = 3 days
+timeout: 120000 # ms = 2 minutes
 ```

 The API validates the request, generates a request ID and returns a response: